- Military Life Cycle

-You want your family to be in the best care possible.
-A family care plan will provide the information and documents necessary for a designated caregiver to care for your family until you come home.
+You want your family to receive the best care possible while you are deployed.
+And a family care plan provides the information and documents necessary for a designated caregiver to help your family until you return home.

 Family care plans

 The family care plan is a blueprint that describes how your family should be cared for while you’re away.
 Although family care plans aren’t required for all service members, they are required if you’re a single parent, a dual-military family with children younger than 19, or if you have sole responsibility for caring for a disabled or elderly family member.
 You and your designated caregiver should work together on this document to be sure it includes all necessary information, including:

 - Child care guidance – Expectations and schedules for child care, school and extracurricular activities

 - Medical care information – Medications, allergies and doctor’s appointments